What is Epigenetics?

 Readers, Writers & Erasers

 Epigenetic modifications to the DNA, or the proteins associated with DNA, include, among others, acetylation, methylation and phosphorylation.
-These modifications are added to histones by enzymes called “writers” and removed by enzymes called “erasers”.
+These epigenetic “labels” are added by enzymes called “writers” and removed by enzymes called “erasers”.
+Other proteins, called “readers” are able to recognize the labels by binding to them and, with the help of other specialized proteins, to regulate gene activity.